 Not too long after Sittman and Pitt Company produced its prototype, Charles Fey invented the Card Bell.
 The new machine could automatically disperse prizes, with a royal flush paying 20 coins.
 In 1901 Fey created the Skill Draw, which had a “Hold” feature that allowed players to hang onto certain cards so they could choose the reels that spun again.
 It was the first real five-card poker machine.

 The Draw Feature and Prizes

 While poker tournaments weren’t nearly as common as they are today, the card game itself was.
 Since Sittman and Pitt added the draw feature to machines, poker machines became extremely popular and popped up in almost all liquor stores across the US.

-Many players believed that the poker machines consisted of 52 cards, but only 50 cards were used.
+Many players believed that the poker machines consisted of 52 cards, but only 50 were used.
+This led to some misunderstanding of which poker hands could be made in video poker.
 It wasn’t cheating, but it was necessary as the machine could only accommodate 50 cards.
 It was usually the jack of hearts and the 10 of spades that were removed, as this halved the chances of being dealt a royal flush.

 Redd worked as a distributor for Bally, a huge name in the casino industry, and was responsible for many modifications that led us to enjoy the modern slot machine.
-His concept of electronic video poker was pitched to Bally executives, but it wasn’t well-received as they weren’t ready to progress in the gaming industry.
-They weren’t prepared to commit to a new type of game that the public hadn’t tested.
+He pitched his concept of electronic video poker to Bally executives, but it wasn’t well-received as they weren’t prepared to commit to a new type of game that the public hadn’t tested.

 After Sircoma went public and rebranded as IGT (International Game Technology), it went on to have success in producing video poker.
 Its Jacks or Better title remains one of the most popular games found at online casinos.
 You may well have already played it!